nikhilpokuri/System_Design/design_patterns/creational_patterns/README.txt

 Fluent Builder Pattern
     USECASE:
-        - To create the complex objects step by step and separate the construction process
+        - To create the complex objects step by step and separate the construction process and optional configurations
-        - To allow customize configurations especially when there are multiple configuration options.
+        - Use this pattern when you have multiple products

     Abstract Product:
         - HouseBuilder is an abstract class with abstract methods build_walls, build_roof, and build_windows.
         - It initializes a ConstructHouse object and has a method get_house to return the constructed house.